edomel/decision_making_with_a_hgf_approach/README.md

 The code in this repository is organized in this way:

 There are two branches of experiment.
-These execute the same experiment in different oreders
+These execute the same experiment in different orders

 There is a computations folder.
-Here all the preprocessing for the collected data is done before the hgf There is also some code simulating the experiment with different approaches and its results are fitted too It is a big folder as here are stored also all the results of furder computations on the data
+It is is done here all the preprocessing for the collected data before the hgf.
+There is also some code simulating the experiment with different approaches and its results are fitted too It is a big folder as here are stored also all the results of further computations on the data

 There is a folder for the collected data
 The data we could collect and process in our experiment is saved in this folder